kddubey/pretrain-on-test/README.md

 ## Usage

 Reproduce the experiment results by running [`./experiment.sh`](./experiment.sh) on a T4 GPU.
-Batch sizes were set to safely avoid OOMs across the 135,000 pretraining and finetuning runs that will occur.
+Batch sizes were set to safely avoid OOMs across the many pretraining and finetuning runs that will occur.
 But they were not set too low; GPU utilization hovers from 50-80%.
-The experiment will take ~5 days to finish, as 81,000 models will be trained and evaluated.
+The experiment will take ~5 days to finish.
 I ran experiments in parallel through [Google Cloud](https://github.com/kddubey/pretrain-on-test/tree/main/cloud_scripts/gcp).

 After finishing the experiment, move all the `run-*` directories to